Actions

 Actions are used with the Sage X3 Quality management functionality:

-• The Change control functionality uses "actions" in the preparation and delivery of controlled and audited design and production "changes".
+• The Non-conformances functionality uses "actions" in the preparation and delivery of controlled and audited corrective or preventive actions against "deviations".

-• The Non-conformance functionality uses "actions" in the preparation and delivery of controlled and audited corrective or preventive actions against "deviations".
+• The Change Control functionality uses "actions" in the preparation and delivery of controlled and audited design and production "changes".

 "Actions" effectively become the "what" and "how" of quality management planning schedules guiding implementation of a design or production "change", or corrective, or preventive actions.
 They’re the tasks carried out by specialist teams or key personnel on specific types of transactions.
 The "what" are the transaction types to be delivered.
 The "how" are the tasks or actions to be accomplished.

 Your system is supplied with a predefined list of actions or business processes relevant to non-conformance commonly used by businesses in the distribution and manufacturing sectors.
 These are in the 806–Actions miscellaneous table.
 A predefined list of relevant transaction types is provided in the 807–Transaction type miscellaneous table.
-Review the lists in these miscellaneous tables before creating your linked "actions" and add to them if necessary.
+Review the lists in these tables before creating your linked "actions" and add to them if necessary.
 The lists should reflect "processes" common to preventing or correcting non-conformances in your particular business.
+Planners or project managers will append individual action codes to their action plans or planning schedules to deliver a requested change.

-Here are examples of suggested "actions" for managing non-conformances:
+Here are examples of suggested actions for managing non-conformances:

-• Match the "Purchase orders" transaction type with the "Return to supplier" action or business process
+• Match the Purchase orders transaction type with the Return to supplier action or business process.

-• Also match the "Purchase orders" transaction type with the "Cancel" action
+• Also match the Purchase orders transaction type with the Cancel action.

-• Match the "BOMs" transaction type with the "Change" action
+• Match the BOMs transaction type with the Change action.

-• Also match the "BOMs" transaction type with the "Scrap" action
+• Also match the BOMs transaction type with the Scrap action.

-• Match the "Purchase requests" transaction type with the "Block" action
+• Match the Purchase requests transaction type with the Block action.

-• Also match the "Purchase requests" transaction type with the "Delay" action
+• Also match the Purchase requests transaction type with the Delay action.

-• Match the "Demand forecasts" transaction type with the "Delete lines" action
+• Match the Demand forecasts transaction type with the Delete lines action.

 Example